HMS Hannibal (1854): Construction and career

 She was used to transport Garibaldi's soldiers in Italy.
 The ship arrived in Naples in July 1860.
 In November a smallpox epidemic broke out, and in ten days 90 men from this ship and at least one other had caught the disease.
 Seven of those who died were buried in the English Cemetery, Naples.

-She was hulked in 1874 and finally broken up in 1904, after 50 years in service.
+She was hulked in 1874 and broken up in 1904.